 Best tracker funds for the long term

 Assuming you want to buy and hold for the long term the best index tracker funds will depend on the markets you wish to track.
 If you want to track the UK stock market then you would need a FTSE tracker fund.
 Index tracker funds come in two forms usually, OEICS/unit trusts and exchange traded funds (ETFs).
 Unit trusts trade daily and are usually more expensive (up to 1% annual charge) than ETFs.
 ETFs are traded like shares and can be invested in for as little as 0.2% of the money invested each year.
-ETF's low cost and ease of trading mean they are usually the best tracker funds for your ISA or pension.
+ETF's low cost and ease of trading mean they are usually the best long term ISA funds or pension funds.
 Whichever index tracker fund (such as unit trust) or ETF you pick you usually hold then within a Stocks and Shares ISA or pension.
 However, each ISA and pension provider won't offer every index tracker fund so you need to ensure which index tracker funds and ETFs are available to you.
 Below I run through some of the best index tracker funds but the list is by no means exhaustive.
 But first I will run through how to build a multi-asset tracker portfolio

 Build your own cheap multi-asset tracker portfolio